JodusNodus/electron-redux-actions/README.md

 Each action, foreign to the process has 2 extra key's:
 - **fromMain**, *bool*, wheter or not the action was dispatched from the main process.
 - **fromWindow**, *number*, the window ID of the process where the action was dispatched.

+To exclude an action from being dispatched to other processes just set `private` to `true` in the action.